thedataincubator/appengine-php-wordpress-starter-projec/README.md

 3. Moves `batcache/batcache.php` to `wordpress/wp-content/plugins/`
 4. Moves `wp-memcache/object-cache.php` to `wordpress/wp-content/`
 5. Moves the contents of `appengine-wordpress-plugin/` to `wordpress/wp-content/plugins/`
+6. Moves the contents of `blog` to `wordpress/wp-content/themes/.`

+### Step 4: Activate the theme
+Go to [/wp-admin/themes.php](/wp-admin/themes.php) (or go to [/wp-admin/](/wp-admin/) and select `Appearance -> Themes`.
+Select the theme entitled "Data Incubator".

+### Step 5: (Migration Only) Download the database
+Copy the old database from [https://server78.web-hosting.com:2083/logout/?locale=en](https://server78.web-hosting.com:2083/logout/?locale=en) by going to `phpMyAdmin`, `Export` and exporting a `SQL` file (usually called `localhost.sql`).
+Be sure to only download the database `prinsbzc_diblog`.

+To load it into the local mysql, run

+    mysql -u root -p wordpress_db < localhost.sql

+which will prompt you for a password.
+If it complains about `Duplicate entry '1' for key 'PRIMARY'`, you'll have to reset the database

+    echo "DROP DATABASE wordpress_db;" | mysql -u root -p wordpress_db mysql -u root -p < databasesetup.sql

+before reloading into SQL.

 ## Running WordPress locally